What to Expect

 Please help us serve you better by keeping your regularly scheduled appointment.
 Our most important concern is your vision.
 You are being seen here for a retinal problem.
-Many of these conditions can progress without obvious symptoms or change in vision.
-Periodic monitoring of your condition is essential to minimize your risk for vision loss so it is imperative that you see Dr. Pappas, Jr., or your referring physician, as instructed.
-We understand that scheduling changes do occur, but we ask that you kindly give us at least 24 hours notice if you need to reschedule.
+Many of these conditions can progress without obvious symptoms or changes in vision.
+Periodic monitoring of your condition is essential to minimize your risk for vision loss so it is imperative that you see Dr. Pappas, Jr., Jr., or your referring physician, as instructed.

 We participate in most insurance plans including Medicare.
 Please be advised that we do not participate with Medicaid.
 Payment in full is expected at the time of service if you are insured with a plan with which we do not participate.
 Our office staff is happy to help determine whether we work with your insurance provider.

 If your insurance plan requires a referral before being seen by a specialist, it is your responsibility to provide one to our office prior to your appointment.
 If you come to your appointment without a referral, we regret that we cannot offer medical service unless you sign a waiver and agree to pay for your visit.